Maghi Festival In Punjab

 Guru Gobind Singh Ji personally blessed these Forty Martyrs (or Forty Liberated ones) and cremated them the following day at Muktsar, affirming that they have received Mukti (liberation of soul) for their heroic act.
 The cremation took place on the first day of the month of Magh (from where the festival derives its name) which now falls on the 13th of January.

 Pilgrims travel to observe the festival in the streets and gurudwaras.
 They bathe in the sacred waters of the town.
 The festival ends with a procession to the main shrine of Guru Gobind Singh.
-Though Maghi is not as big festival as Vaisakhi or Diwali, gurudwaras still perform religious rituals and a reading of the Guru Granth Sahib, just as at many other Sikh festivals.
+Though Maghi is not an as big festival as Vaisakhi or Diwali, gurudwaras still perform religious rituals and a reading of the Guru Granth Sahib, just as at many other Sikh festivals.

 Muktsar Maghi Mela

-Maghi Mela is the annual festival and one of the seasonal gathering of the Sikhs.
+Maghi Mela is the annual festival and one of the seasonal gatherings of the Sikhs.
 Maghi Mela celebrated after the next day of Lohri in January when a fair is organized to commemorate the velour of 40 Muktas.
 These Muktas sacrificed their lives at the Battle of Khidrana fought between the Mughal army and 10th Guru, Guru Gobind Singh Ji.
 Pilgrims take bath in the sacred tank on the occasion.
 The whole town wears a festive look at the time of Mela.
 At Mukatsar a massive mob accumulates to commemorate the incident.

 It is proper fair for all fun-loving families looking forward to spending some quality time together, it is an amazing opportunity to showcase the culture of Punjab with shops selling various items related to Sikhs, children can enjoy camel rides and other fun activities.
 Even a special stage is set for popular singers who participate in the fair.
 Merchants display their wares for sale, which include from trinkets to high-end electronics, the weapons Nihangs bear.
 A big cattle fair is held at village Lambi Dhabi on the occasion of Maghi Mela.
 The good breed horses, for which Sri Muktsar Sahib is famous throughout Punjab, are showcased at the fair.
 Punjabi dress, food, music, and dance are all part of the Sikh festival of Maghi.